koraykoca/Python-Notes-Tips/README.md

 ```
 By using the start parameter, we access all of the elements, starting with the first index, but now our count starts from the specified integer value.

 - If you wanna walk through two lists at the same time, we can use the __*zip()*__ function. zip() function takes 2 or more lists and zips them together.
 We get the items which have the same index in their lists as pairs.
+We want to use it when two lists are related to each other.
 ```python
 for x, y in zip(x_list, y_list):
     print(x, y)
 ```
+zip() returns a zip object, not the entire list of zipped items.
+It's good for efficiency, because it can be a huge list, so we save memory.
+If you wanna get all those values in a list, you can cast them to a list with list().

 - To swap values, there is a trick which is particular to Python.
 It's actually tuple (particular Python data type) entpacking.
 Write just:
 ```python
 x, y = y, x